OXY STUDENT EMILY STROMBORN WORKED FOR THE OBAMA CAMPAIGN IN OHIO

 Campaign Semester provides Occidental College students with an opportunity to learn about political campaigns and elections through first-hand experience.

-It will provide students with a full semester of college credit (16 units) for volunteering full-time in a Presidential, U.S. Senate, U.S. House, or gubernatorial campaign during the Fall2012 semester.
+It will provide students with a full semester of college credit (16 units) for volunteering full-time in a Presidential, U.S. Senate, U.S. House, or gubernatorial campaign during the Fall 2014 semester.
 Students can volunteer for a Republican or Democratic campaign, or a "minor" party if the campaign is set up to adequately supervise volunteers.
 The program is open to all Oxy students, regardless of major.
-There is no application for Campaign Semester.
-Students should simply register for Politics 295, 296 and 297.
-Before registering, however, students should meet with Professor Dreier or Professor Freer to discuss which campaigns they want to work for and to get their approval.
+Carefully read the program overview, speak with previous participants and read the administrative overview.
+Submit an Intent to Participate (under construction) by March 1, 2014.
+Once confirmed, students register for Politics 295, 296 and 297.
+Students should meet with Professor Dreier or Professor Freer to discuss which campaigns they want to work for and to get their approval.

 The 2008 elections triggered a high level of excitement and engagement among young Americans.
 Young people volunteered and voted at unprecedented levels.
 Will this trend continue in 2012?

 The 2012 race for the White House promises to be a spirited contest that will provide voters with a clear choice over different policy agendas.
 Similarly, there are many key races for Congress occurring in locations considered "swing" or "battleground" states and districts; the partisan balance in both houses of Congress is at stake.
 The outcome of these elections will have a major impact on the nation's future.